david-aurel/character_animation/README.md

 ![img](./illustrator/man_v1_group.jpg)

-I decided to lose the fishing rod and add a computer as well as a motor.
+It looked pretty cool already, but I decided to lose the fishing rod and add a computer as well as a motor.

 ![img](./illustrator/man_v2.png)